mberacochea/MetaGOflow/docs/installation.rst

 This will create a ``conda`` environment called ``metagoflow``.
-By running :rst:`.. conda env list`  you will see your new environment.
+By running ``conda env list``  you will see your new environment.
-In case `conda` is not already installed on your computing system, you may follow the instructions to get it `here <https://conda.io/projects/conda/en/latest/user-guide/install/index.html>`_.
+In case ``conda`` is not already installed on your computing system, you may follow the instructions to get it `here <https://conda.io/projects/conda/en/latest/user-guide/install/index.html>`_.